Qilian metro station: Station overview

 The two-level, elevated station structure with one island platform and one exit.
 The station is situated between Donghua Street and Xian Street, near the entrance of Gongguan.
 The washrooms are inside the entrance area.

 History

-The station was a station on the defunct TRA Tamsui Line.
-It was initially called "Chili An Station" as well, but was later renamed to "Shihpai Station".
-It was opened on 28 March 1997.
+This station was opened as "Kirigan Station" (唭里岸) on 17 August 1915 under the Tamsui Railroad Line, and was renamed "Shihpai" after the war.
+The old railway entrance was at Ziqiang Street, Lane 141.
+It was closed on 15 July 1988 and reopened as a metro station on 28 March 1997.